mdn/content/files/en-us/web/api/htmlmetaelement/media/index.md

 The **`HTMLMetaElement.media`** property enables specifying the media for `theme-color` metadata.

-The `theme-color` property enables setting the color of the browser's toolbar or UI in supporting browsers and operating systems.
+The `theme-color` property enables setting the color of the browser's toolbar or UI in browsers and operating systems that support this property.
 The `media` property enables setting different theme colors for different `media` values.

 ## Value